ihsn/SDCPractice/case_studies.rst

 The variables related to education are available only for individuals in the appropriate age groups and missing for other individuals.
-In addition, the household-level variables (cf. fourth column of Table 9.18) have the same values for all members in any particular household.
+In addition, the household-level variables (cf. fourth column of :numref:`tab918`) have the same values for all members in any particular household.
 The value of household size corresponds to the actual number of individuals belonging to that household in the dataset.
 As we proceed, we have to take care that these relationships and structures are